bioinformatics-centre/BayesTyper/README.md

 2. Perform *local* realignment of reads anchored to a particular variable region to candidate variant haplotypes.
 3. Estimate genotypes (and thus final variant calls).

-As the initial read map is biased towards the reference sequence and variants informative for a particular variant may thus have been left either unaligned (because of too large an edit distance to the reference) or may have aligned better elsewhere in the reference sequence.
+This approach can result in a bias towards the reference sequence since reads informative for a particular variant may have been left either unaligned (because of too large an edit distance to the reference) or have aligned better elsewhere in the reference.

 The variant graph approach used by BayesTyper ensures that the resulting calls are not biased towards the reference sequence by effectively realigning *all* reads (or more specifically their k-mers) when genotyping candidate variants.
-In our recent [paper](https://www.nature.com/articles/s41588-018-0145-5), we show how this approach significantly improvements both sensitivity and genotyping accuracy for most variant types - especially non-SNVs (please see citation below).
+In our recent [paper](https://www.nature.com/articles/s41588-018-0145-5), we show how this approach significantly improves both sensitivity and genotyping accuracy for most variant types - especially non-SNVs (please see citation below).

 ## Installation ##
 1. Download the latest static Linux x86_64 build (k=55) found under [releases](https://github.com/bioinformatics-centre/BayesTyper/releases/latest).